At Continued and sister company Simucase, we are always evaluating how we prioritize diversity, inclusion, and anti-racism/anti-oppression efforts.

 Our courses go beyond traditional “cultural competency” to include areas like neurodiversity, effective care for LGBTQ+ patients, recognizing implicit biases, cultural humility, and more.

 Our one-hour courses are very popular, as they can pack a lot of content into a manageable timeframe for busy professionals.
-We are also planning more in-depth courses and course series for those who want to take a deeper dive.
+We also have longer, in-depth courses for those who want more advanced content.
 We are committed to further developing our course libraries as well as our own understanding of these important topic areas.

 — Carolyn Smaka, AuD, Continued editor in chief